 Bob Groke: 435-590-9606

-The Solid Waste Department provides dumpsters for anyone in the area to put their junk in, the dates for 2020 are:
+The Solid Waste Department provides dumpsters for town residents only.
+The dates for 2020 are:

 - April 7-8